jaxjs/docs/user_guide/cookie.rst

 Cookie
 ======

-The Jax JavaScript Library has a ``cookie`` object that helps to manage cookie values for the user client.
+The Jax JavaScript HTTP Library has a ``cookie`` object that helps to manage cookie values for the user client.

 Storing